 the second division.
 Both of these cell division cycles are used in

-sexually reproducing organisms at some point in their life cycle, and both
+organisms at some point in their life cycle, and both

 are believed to be present in the last eukaryotic common ancestor.